blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 This document concisely explains the core concepts and values of three methodologies: ROD, TFD, and DGTF.

 These methodologies are:
-- Derived from decades of practical experience
+- Derived from decades of real-world experience
-- Based on validated theories
+- Built on validated theories
 - Practical and immediately applicable

+---
+## Not What, but How

+**Many developers know "What":**
+- Clean Code
+- SOLID Principles
+- TDD
+- The importance of code reviews

+**But they don't know "How":**
+- How to maintain Clean Code under pressure?
+- How to follow SOLID with a deadline looming?
+- How to write tests when there's no time?
+- How to stay thoughtful when things are urgent?

+**ROD, TFD, DGTF are the answers to "How".**

+Even if you know What, without How, you end up using global variables under Friday afternoon pressure.

+This methodology is not a new "What".
+It's the answer to **"Why"**, **"When"**, and **"How"** to do good development.

 ---
 ## Theoretical Foundation